 Anger’s teaching at Grinnell reflects her research commitments.
-“Modern Art in Europe, 1900-1940,” “Art Since 1945,” and “Berlin: Borders and Transgressions” (co-taught with German professor Daniel Reynolds).
+In addition to sections of “Introduction to Art History,” Anger’s regular courses are “Modern Art in Europe, 1900-1940,” “Art Since 1945,” “American Art,” and “Berlin: Borders and Transgressions” (co-taught with German professor Daniel Reynolds).
 Anger has also utilized the Grinnell College Art Collection to teach the department’s triennial Exhibition Seminar three times: on photogravures of American Indians by Edward S. Curtis, on German Expressionist prints, and, most recently, on the theme of repetition in art more broadly.
 The resultant student-curated exhibition, Repeat, Reveal, React: Identities in Flux, ran at the Faulconer Gallery from 29 January to 21 March 2010.
-Finally, Anger has been pleased to offer a Senior Seminar on several topics to date: “Modernism and the Market,” “Modernism and Postmodernism,” and “Twentieth-Century Art and Philosophy in Dialogue” (co-taught with philosophy professor Alan Schrift).
+Finally, Anger has been pleased to offer a Senior Seminar on several topics to date: “Modernist Magazines,” “The Gesamtkunstwerk,” “Modernism and the Market,” “Modernism and Postmodernism,” and “Twentieth-Century Art and Philosophy in Dialogue” (co-taught with philosophy professor Alan Schrift).

 Student research under Anger represents a broad range of student interests and has resulted in many outstanding senior theses (Mentored Advanced Projects, or MAPs).
 Anger’s most recent students’ MAPs were: “Art in American Diplomacy: Fallacies, Phalluses, and Freedom” (by Remy Ferber); “Wes Peters’s Pearl Palace: Expressing Nationalism in Modernist Persia” (by Emily Sortor); and “Zaha Hadid: Building the Unbuildable (by Kathlyn Cabrera).